Food Lover's Market: Brands

 The company also operates 24-hour convenience stores under the FreshStop brand at over 200 Astron Energy gas stations across South Africa.
 It also sells liquor at Market Liquor stores next to select Food Lover's outlets and operates cafeteria-style restaurants at Food Lover's Eatery locations.

 Partnerships

 Food Lover's Market receives some of its products from South African company Cape Roasters and supplies its stores through FVC International, a South African import and export company.

-South African coffee chain Seattle Coffee Company has outlets at Food Lover's Market and FreshStop stores across the country.

 Food Lover's Market has a partnership with South African bank ABSA, whereby ABSA customers can earn cash back by using their debit and credit cards at Food Lover's stores.

+Corporate social responsibility

+Over the years, Food Lover's has undertaken a number of sustainability projects, including banning single-use plastics, and investing in renewable energy, which has generated millions of kilowatt-hours of solar power.

+The company also operates its Seeds of Change social entrepreneurship program, which supports small food producers.
+Furthermore, the group has developed coaching programs, flexible leadership training, and visible female role models, to shift the company culture and empower women in retail.